mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The Application context provided together with the previous Application secret is used to bind the Application messages with the next key and add some freshness.

-[[OPEN ISSUE: It might be enough to use the message counter for App_Context to be enough, this would be more conveniant.
+[[OPEN ISSUE: It might be that using only the message counter for App_Context is safe, this would be more conveniant.
 Hashing all the data is obviously very costly and prevents from encrypt in parallel, an other solution could be to add a pseudo-random contribution to each message and only hash these. ]]